rackerlabs/design-system/_component_design/chips.md

 ## When to use

-Use a chips to represent graphically a block of information.
+Use chips to represent graphically a unit of information.
 For example, use chips to represent a user or device.

 ## Best practices

 Consider the following best practices when constructing a chip:

 - Avoid using chips in multiple locations on a page.
-- Label the chip so that the user can identify the item represented by the chip.
+- Label the chip so that the user can identify the information represented by the chip.

 {% endcolumn %}